-The alarm contact consists of the two middle contacts of the terminal block on the switch's top panel.
+The Alarm Contact consists of the two middle contacts of the terminal block on the EDS's top panel.
 You may refer to the next section for detailed instructions on how to connect the wires to the terminal block connector, and how to attach the terminal block connector to the terminal block receptor.

-In this section, we explain the meaning of the two contacts used to connect the alarm contact.
+In this section, we explain the meaning of the two contacts used to connect the Alarm Contact.